Cortrah/Discourse-Notes/testing.md

 This has several advantages to making real requests:

-* We freeze the expected response from the remote server.
+* It freezes the expected response from the remote server.
-* We don't need a network connection to run the specs.
+* It doen't need a network connection to run the specs.
 * It's faster.

 So, if you need to define a spec that makes a web request, you'll have to record